WALK THE COAST 2025

 Can I fundraise?

-Walk the Coast is a great opportunity to raise funds for M2M if you would like to!
-You can set yourself up with a fundraising page on our preferred platform, GivenGain and select Millimetres 2 Mountains (or find one of your choice).
-When you're ready, take a look at our Fundraising Tips, share why M2M resonates with you and you'll be ready to go!
+Absolutely!
+Walk the Coast is a great opportunity to raise funds for M2M if you would like to.
+You can set yourself up with a fundraising page on GivenGain, our preferred platform, and spread the word amongst your friends and family.
+Take a look at our Fundraising Tips, share why M2M resonates with you and you'll be good to go!
 If you need any help, please email [email protected].

 Who is responsible for travel and accommodation?